gszauer/PixelPlacer/README.md

 ### File Dialogs

-File open/save dialogs use the system's native dialogs via zenity or kdialog.
+On Linux, file open/save dialogs use the system's native dialogs via zenity or kdialog.
 This is handled in `platform_linux.cpp`.
 The dialog call is blocking, but we have to be careful about when we invoke it - X11 has issues if you're holding a mouse grab when opening a native dialog.
 So file operations are "deferred" - we set a flag and the main loop opens the dialog after releasing the mouse.

+On the web, file dialogs work through the browser.
+Opening a file triggers a hidden `<input type="file">` click, and the selected file's data is passed to WASM memory.
+Saving triggers a download via a Blob URL.
+The `platform_wasm.cpp` handles all this with JavaScript interop.

 ---